-Serial computing is dead, and the parallel computing revolution has begun: Are you part of the solution, or part
+Serial computing is dead, and the parallel computing revolution has begun: Are you part of the solution, or part of the problem?

 "I wake up every day and can't believe what is happening in hardware design.
 For someone in this industry, it is a very exciting time," Patterson said.
 "We are in a parallel revolution, ready or not, and it is the end of the way we built microprocessors for the past 40 years."Serial computing hits a brick wall